spiral/docs/http/input.md

 ```

 ## Working with InputManager
 You can use input manager to access full array of input data or any specific field by it's name (dot notation is allowed for nested structures).
-Every input structure are represented using `InputBag` class implementation with set of common methods, let's review query accessing as example:
+Every input structure are represented using `InputBag` class with set of common methods, let's review query accessing as example:

 ```php
 /**